alexandrebobkov/ESP32-C3_Breadboard-Adapter/README.md

 - on-board push switch and LED for your needs;

 ## Learning Activities
-_Learn and develop new skills as you build and work with microcontroller combo board._
+_Learn and develop new skills as you build and work with this microcontroller combo board._

 ## Schematic